|

 LEAGUE FEES

 a.
 League fees will be determined by the Commissioner each year in order to cover the costs of the league (i.e.-purchasing the season disk, webspace, etc...).
-Ideally, this cost will not exceed $ 15 per season, but this is not firm, as the fees may rise as the costs involved with running the league do. b.
-It is each owner's responsibility to pay these before November 30th of each calendar season.
-If they have not been received by the end of each November, the Commissioner reserves the right to remove non-paying owners from the league. c.
+Typically, this cost will not exceed $ 15-20 per season, but this is not firm, as the fees may rise as the costs involved with running the league do. b.
+It is each owner's responsibility to pay their dues before the deadline each season.
+If they have not been received by the deadline, the Commissioner reserves the right to penalize unpaid teams, including removing non-paying owners from the league entirely. c.
 League fees are non-refundable.
-If an owner leaves the league during a given season, his fees will not be returned to him. d.
-Payment Information:
+If an owner leaves the league during a given season, their fees will not be returned to them. d.
+Information on how to pay will be provided early in the off-season.

 LEAGUE ORGANIZATION